Undergraduate Student Accommodation at SOAS

 The Intercollegiate Halls vary considerably in age and style of building.
 Students with special needs are advised to discuss them with the individual residence prior to application.

-Approximately 170 places have been reserved for SOAS students for the 2012-2013 session.
-For more information and to apply for a place please see www.smsstudent.co.uk/intercollegiatehalls.asp.
+Approximately 170 places are reserved for SOAS students each year.
+For more information and to apply for a place please see SMS Iintercollegiate Halls.